ipython/ipython/doc/source/ipython.rst

 Your history of visited directories is kept in the global list _dh, and the magic %cd command can be used to go to any entry in that list.
 The
-%dhist command allows you to view this history.
+%dhist command allows you to view this history. do ``cd -<TAB`` to conventiently view the directory history.

 Automatic parentheses and quotes